shobhitpuri/git-refresh/README.md

 1. [git-refresh](#git-refresh) - Refresh current local branch with any remote branch easily.
 2. [git-pushremote](#git-pushremote) - Push local branch changes to remote branch after updating from it.
+3. [git-switch](#git-switch) - Switch branches easily.
+Takes care of stashing changes and creating a new branch if required.
 3. [Setup Cutom Commands](#setup) - Get started in 5 minutes max.
 4. [Creating Custom Git Commands](#writing-custom-git-commands) - Have your own ideas?
 Create custom scripts.